Up to 60% off sofas & mattresses — limited‑time deals.

 • Less forgiving pressure relief for side sleepers

-• Slightly more motion presence than the pillow top model
+• More motion than the pillow-top model

 Pros & Cons